- This event has passed.

 How Animals Survive in Winter Time Program is for ages 1-5 years old with a caregiver.

 Fee: $8 per child ($5 Dahlem member); free for adult & children under 1 year old.
 Advanced Registration Required.
-Please register below or call Dahlem at 517-782-3453 to reserve and pay for your spot for you and your mighty naturalist.
+Please register online at www.dahlemcenter.org/events or call 517-782-3453 to reserve your spot for you and your mighty naturalist(s).
 Payment due upon registration.
+Registered participants who did not attend program and/or give minimum 24 hour cancellation notice will not be refunded.

 Share your love of nature with your young child(ren).
 We will explore and play with nature while developing critical early childhood skills and growing self-confidence.
 The Mighty Naturalist Programs are geared toward children 5 years and younger with an adult caregiver to learn about animals, winter survival, birds, tracks, and more.
 Each program offers a different theme and activities to give you and your mighty naturalist many program opportunities.
 Invite your friends to sign up, too.